kraken-hpc/kraken-layercake/utils/docker/README.md

    ...
    ```
    This will build an image named `layercake`.
-   To build for vbox, simply use `-f utils/docker/Dockerfile.vbox` instead.
+   To build for VirtualBox and Libvirt support, use `-f utils/docker/Dockerfile.virt` instead.

 # Running